profile-sh/docs/projects/gh_workflows_project.md

 ### Reading files

-Let us create two test data files, in the caller  workflow repo call-reusable-workflows, under ther root folder, with paths data/w08.json and data/w08.yml.
+Let us create two test data files, in the caller  workflow repo call-reusable-workflows, under the root folder, with paths data/w08.json and data/w08.yml.
 Our goal is to write composite-actions to read these files and use the output from the composite-actions.

 We will first create two composite-action and then we will create a workflow to call these actions: